Jollywatt/jollywatt.github.io/menu/about.md

 <img src="{{ site.github.url }}/assets/img/cv-portrait.jpeg" style="float: left; margin-right: 1rem; width: 17%; min-width: 8rem;">

 Hello!
-I’m a mathematical physics graduate from [Victoria University of Wellington](https://sms.wgtn.ac.nz/Main/GradJosephWilson), New Zealand.
+I’m a mathematical physics graduate from Victoria University of Wellington, New Zealand.
+My [master’s thesis](/msc-thesis) was in geometric algebra and relativity.

-Here you will find my personal maths blog, and links to some of my projects and publications.
+I also like to tinker around — here you will find my personal maths blog, and links to some past projects and publications.